racersmith/CarND-Extended-Kalman-Project/README.md

 ##### Predict and Update

 After the filter is initialized with the first measurement the filter enters a loop of predict and update with each measurement.
-Prediction is done in `FusionEKF` on lines 124-135.
+Prediction is done in `FusionEKF` on lines 130-139.
 After prediction is complete the measurement update is done in `FusionEKF.cpp` on lines 140-162.

+When the time step is very small the prediction step can be skipped since the change in prediction would be small.
+This occurs when Lidar and Radar measurements arrive at the same time.

 ##### Radar and Lidar Measurements